-• The glasses frame must not be too shallow, to prevent the risk of your child looking over the top of the lenses rather than through them.
+• The glasses frame must not be too shallow.
+This will prevent the risk of your child looking over the top of the lenses rather than through them.

-- The width of the spectacles frame should be sufficient to make sure your child's eyes are centrally placed within the spectacle lenses.
-The sides of the frame should not be in contact with either side of your child's head. - The spectacle sides should follow closely the shape of your child's ear and should have no more than 3 to 3.5cm length behind their ear. - Sports straps/silicone ear hooks can be useful to keep the frame in place.
-Discuss your options with your optician, who can advise you further. - Ask your optician/orthoptist for information about plastic frames for babies or children with small features.
+- The width of the frame should be sufficient to make sure your child's eyes are centrally placed within the lenses.
+The sides of the frame should not be in contact with either side of your child's head. - The sides of the glasses should follow closely the shape of your child's ear.
+They should have no more than 3 to 3.5cm length behind their ear. - Sports straps and silicone ear hooks can be useful to keep the frame in place.
+Discuss your options with your optician, who can advise you further. - Ask your optician / orthoptist for information about plastic frames for babies or children with small features.